 Both beauty counter and Mary kay are skincare brands with unique business models selling direct to consumers.
 Instead of getting products onto shelves, Beauty Counter built up communities of passionate users through it’s founders tireless work bringing awareness to the number of ‘bad for us’ ingredients allowed in US skincare products compared with European regulations which are much stricter.
 While Beauty Counters passion was on clean ingredients, Mary Kay was founded over 50 years ago with the vision to try and empower women to control their own future.

-Let’s take a closer look at these two brands and see if their bestselling products contain the ingredients and have the effect we are looking for when buying serums, face masks and other skincare products.
+Let’s take a closer look at these two brands and examine whether their bestselling products deliver the ingredients and effects we expect when investing in serums, face masks, and other skincare essentials.

 Contents